Our story: New Year 2019 update on timeshare mis-selling and court victories

 December resulted in six more victories.

-• Anfi – winning three cases total awarded £55,884
+• Anfi – three cases, total awarded £55,884

-• Silverpoint – winning two cases total awarded £41,961
+• Silverpoint – two cases, total awarded £41,961

 • Airtours – total awarded £15,122

 “These final victories for 2018 are a great way to finish the year.
 This, I’m sure, will continue as we strive for further successes in 2019”, said spokesperson Sharon Johnson.
-“We would urge any time-share owners who believe they have been mis-sold to call us so we can get the ball rolling and see if they are due payouts.”
+“We would urge any timeshare owners who believe they have been mis-sold to call us so we can get the ball rolling and see if they are due payouts.”

-Stop Press:
+Stop press

 In the media